-Are you shopping for an all-purpose smartwatch for exercise, health, and wellness?
-Fitbit’s wristband trackers and smartwatches include numerous versatile tools that can help you track your diet, exercise, steps, sleep, swimming, and much more.
+Are you looking for an all-purpose smartwatch deal for exercise, health, and wellness?
+Fitbit’s line of wristband trackers and smartwatches include numerous versatile tools that can help you track your diet, exercise, steps, sleep, swimming, and much more.
 Fitness tracking smartwatches like the Fitbit Versa are a proven way to stay on track with any exercise program.
 These handy wearables can be expensive, though, so we rounded up all of the best cheap Fitbit deals that will make smartening up your workouts a little lighter on your wallet.

 New Fitbit models were announced recently, including the Fitbit Sense, Versa 3, and Inspire 2, so watch for more price activity as we get closer to the new models’ launch this Fall.
 After something different?
 Take a look at our list of the best Fitbit alternatives instead.

 - Charging Cable for Fitbit Versa 2 — $15, was $20